shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

 After the death of Lady Beatrice Pole-Carew in 1952, there was a five-day sale of the contents of the house.

-##	A questionable decision
+##	A terrible decision

 As time passed by the influence and wealth of the family declined and in 1954, Major Pole-Carew sold the estate to the Land Commission, which acquired 750 acres of arable land and 250 acres of woodland, as well as Shanbally Castle.
-For a short period it appeared that a buyer could be found for the castle and despite the attempts of a religious community and of Edward Sackville, 5<sup>th</sup> Lord Sackville of Knole to buy it, by 1957 however, it had been decided that Nash’s fine house should be levelled to the ground.
-The castle was still in good condition, having been lived in up until quite close to the sale.
+For a short period it appeared that a buyer could be found for the castle and despite the attempts of a religious community and of Edward Sackville, 5<sup>th</sup> Lord Sackville of Knole to buy it.
+He agreed to buy the castle, together with 163 acres (0.66 km2), but pulled out of the transaction when the Irish Land Commission refused to stop cutting trees in the land he intended to buy.
+However, by 1957 it had been decided that Nash’s fine house should be levelled to the ground.
+At this point the castle was still in good condition, having been lived in up until quite close to the sale.

 > “Not only was the building of the first importance in the history of Irish domestic architecture but it was also in good and complete condition before it fell afoul of the crass ignorance and prejudice of the bureaucrats who decided to destroy it.”